 All of these acronyms are confusing - how can I navigate the "alphabet soup" of Washington, DC?

 We're glad you asked!
 Onvia.com has a handy list of government acronyms in alphabetical order located here.
 We recommend browsing through the list and familiarizing yourself with some of these as they will pop up during the programs often.

-What is transportation like in Washington, D.C. and is it included in my tuition?
+What is transportation like to/in Washington, D.C. and is it included in the cost?

 Transportation is not included in The Washington Campus tuition - you are required to get to and from The Washington Campus and various other locations on your own.
 Public transportation is abundant, however, as well as taxis and Ubers.
 Parking in Washington, D.C. is expensive and time-consuming - we recommend taking advantage of public transportation instead.
 Washington, D.C. has great public transportation systems, including the Metro subway, Metro buses, and the D.C.
 Circulator Bus.
 For information on how to navigate within the city, including walking directions, please go to www.wmata.com.
 For D.C.
 Circulator Bus information, see www.dccirculator.com.
 For more information, check out our transportation document:

 I need to book a hotel.
-Where can I stay and is it included in my tuition?
+Where can I stay and is it included in the cost?

 Housing during your stay in Washington, D.C. is not included in your tuition and it is the participant's responsibility to arrange accommodations for the week of their program.
 Many choose to stay in a hotel near our office but some have also chosen to book Airbnbs for the duration of their program - it is up to your personal preference.
 We have a handy list of hotels closest to our office as well, some of which give participants from The Washington Campus a special discount:

 Will I have time to do some sightseeing in D.C.?